 In terms of portfolio positioning, healthcare remains our largest absolute weight, followed by technology, consumer discretionary, industrials and financials.
-Versus the index, the Fund is overweight consumer discretionary, technology, financials and industrials and is underweight health care, real estate and communication services.
+Versus the index, the Fund is overweight consumer discretionary, technology, financials and industrials and is underweight health care and real estate.